Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased stock ammo from 225 to 250
 * Upgraded: decreased hipfire spread
 * Upgraded: decreased recoil

-### Python
-* Upgraded: given to the player when downed on solo if they have the weapon

 ### RPK
 * Fixed empty drop animation